FAU-LAP/NOMAD-CAMELS/README.md

 ## 0.1.10 (in progress)
 Quality of life:
 - startup speed increased, but first run of protocol now slowed down
+- added plot all available channels as possibility for List-Plot

 ## 0.1.9
 New features: